ramon-schildknecht/ml2_r_toolbox/README.md

 The covered methods can be found in the folder "documents"

 ## Results
-- main file "Good Practice Toolbox for Analyzing Unstructured Data.Rmd" in folder "deliverables" shows the [following methods](https://www.evernote.com/l/Ai9WPKBaEfFEzqgLvlABkPvsZA7qA0CgPjI) with a wine dataset as example.
+- main file "Good Practice Toolbox for Analyzing Unstructured Data.Rmd" in folder "deliverables": shows the [following methods](https://www.evernote.com/l/Ai9WPKBaEfFEzqgLvlABkPvsZA7qA0CgPjI) with a wine dataset as example.
 One can find the purpose, advantages and disadvantages of each method.
 Additionally there are some possible interpretations for the given dataset.
+The rendered file can be found directly here on [RPubs](https://rpubs.com/ramon_schildknecht/toolbox_unsupervised_learning_methods).
 - Shiny widget for k-means ("exploring_dataset_with_shiny_widget_k_means" in folder "deliverables"): One can explore the wine dataset interactively with this application.